 Demonstrating the leadership qualities that helped her land the scholarship, Corbin came ready with a prepared speech expressing both gratitude and expectation.

-“I just want to thank all of you for your dedication and for the opportunity that you have given me to gain a top level education as Vet Tech major in the Agricultural Department,” Corbin said. ” My goals of owning a mixed animal practice building prosthetics for animals all while studying abroad would not be possible without the Global Innnovators Scholarship.
+“I just want to thank all of you for your dedication and for the opportunity that you have given me to gain a top level education as Vet Tech major in the Agricultural Department,” Corbin said. ” My goals of owning a mixed animal practice building prosthetics for animals all while studying abroad would not be possible without the Global Innovators Scholarship.
 Without your efforts I would not be standing here before you today.
 You have already made a difference in my life.
 Now I want to do the very best that I can to help make a difference and improve the lives of others.”

 Active in robotics, Corbin’s academic mindset is focused on her ultimate career goal of combining engineering and agriculture to create new innovations such as animal prosthetics.
 She also wants to work to decrease world hunger and improve living standards.

-Saunders is studying mathematics en route to an engineering career, and participates in FVSU’s reknowned and challenging CDEP program, known for preparing students for internships and permanent placement with major energy companies or government agencies.
+Saunders is studying mathematics en route to an engineering career, and participates in FVSU’s renowned and challenging CDEP program, known for preparing students for internships and permanent placement with major energy companies or government agencies.
 FVSU, she says, has already pushed her into seeing herself with greater leadership potential.

 Freeman has already built relationships with faculty members, who have taken a special interest in ensuring that she is taking the right mixture of classes which can accelerate her learning.
 The future pediatric oncologist is studying biology and ultimately wants to work with underprivileged children.
 She is extremely excited about the opportunity to study abroad.